 In the opinion of the directors of PARAGON REIT Management Pte.
-Ltd, the accompanying financial statements set out on pages FS1 to FS65, comprising the Statements of Financial Position, Statements of Total Return, Distribution Statements, Statements of Changes in Unitholders' Funds, Consolidated Statement of Cash Flows, Portfolio Statements and Notes to the Financial Statements are drawn up so as to present fairly, in all material respects, the financial position of PARAGON REIT (the "Trust") and its subsidiaries (the "Group") as at 31 December 2023, the total return, distributable income, changes in Unitholders' funds and cash flows of the Group and the total return, distributable income and changes in Unitholders' funds of the Trust for the financial year then ended in accordance with the recommendations of Statement of Recommended Accounting Practice 7 "Reporting Framework for Investment Funds" issued by the Institute of Singapore Chartered Accountants and the provisions of the Trust will be able to meet its financial obligations as and when they materialise.
+Ltd, the accompanying financial statements set out on pages FS1 to FS63, comprising the Statements of Financial Position, Statements of Total Return, Distribution Statements, Statements of Changes in Unitholders' Funds, Consolidated Statement of Cash Flows, Portfolio Statements and Notes to the Financial Statements are drawn up so as to present fairly, in all material respects, the financial position of PARAGON REIT (the "Trust") and its subsidiaries (the "Group") as at 31 December 2024, the total return, distributable income, changes in Unitholders' funds and cash flows of the Group and the total return, distributable income and changes in Unitholders' funds of the Trust for the year then ended in accordance with the recommendations of Statement of Recommended Accounting Practice 7 "Reporting Framework for Investment Funds" issued by the Institute of Singapore Chartered Accountants and the provisions of the Trust Deed.
+At the date of this statement, there are reasonable grounds to believe that the Trust will be able to meet its financial obligations as and when they materialise.

 For and on behalf of the Manager, PARAGON REIT Management Pte.
-Ltd.

-Leong Horn Kee Chairman

-Eugene Paul Lai Chin Look
+Ltd. Leong Horn Kee Chairman Eugene Paul Lai Chin Look Director Singapore